cleibl/terraform-google-gsuite-exporter-cfn/README.md

 The following destinations are currently supported:
 - [Stackdriver Logging](https://cloud.google.com/logging/docs/)

-## Requirements
+### Service account
+We need two Terraform service accounts for this module:
+* **Terraform service account** (that will create the Scheduler & Cloudfunction)
+* **CloudFunction service account** (that will be used by the CloudFunction to pull logs from GSuite and write them to Stackdriver Logging)

+The **Terraform service account** used to run this module must have the following IAM Roles:
+- `PubSub Admin` on the project to create the pubsub
+- `Storage Admin` on the project to create the storage accounts
+- `Service Account User` on the project (to associate the Cloudfunction service account with the CloudFunction)
+- `Cloud Scheduler Admin` on the project to create the cloud scheduler
+- `CloudFunction Admin` on the project to create the cloud function.

+The **CloudFunction service account** passed to this module must have :
-* A GSuite Admin account
+- A GSuite Admin account
-* A service account with:
+- A service account with:
   * [GSuite domain-wide delegation](https://developers.google.com/admin-sdk/reports/v1/guides/delegation) enabled.
-  * The IAM role `roles/iam.tokenCreator` set on the organization.
+  * The IAM roles
+    - `roles/iam.tokenCreator` set on the organization.
+    - `roles/logging.viewer` set on the project to view logs
+    - `roles/logging.configWriter` set on the project to write logs to stackdriver

   * The following scopes in the [API client access page](https://admin.google.com/AdminHome?chromeless=1#OGX:ManageOauthClients)
     - https://www.googleapis.com/auth/admin.reports.audit.readonly (to read from the Reports API)
     - https://www.googleapis.com/auth/iam (to generate a super-admin token)